 - Critical fire weather prompts Red Flag Warning today

-- Red Flag Warning for critical fire danger today
+- Storm Tracker Forecast: The Red Flag Warning lingers today